-A reviewer must be familiar with all of the processes and related forms.
-Reviewing a student's file to verify the accurate completion of the various refund processes may require a reviewer to consult one or more of the references listed above.
+An auditor must be familiar with all of the processes and related forms.
+Reviewing a student's file to verify the accurate completion of the various refund processes may require an auditor to consult one or more of the references listed above.
 There are too many nuances and exceptions, especially within the R2T4 and the OHE processes, to cover here in this guide.